 - Full disclosure.
 A first step is to disclose your assets and income.
 You should voluntarily share this information and verify it with documentation and tax returns;

 - Four-way conferences.
 You, your spouse, and your lawyers (and sometimes other neutral professionals) meet to discuss the issues and seek ways to reach compromise;

 - Draft an agreement.
 Your lawyers will draft legal documents that detail your agreements.
 These legally binding documents are then submitted to the court for approval without you ever having to go to the court house.

-Settling your custody divorce collaboratively is cheaper than a costly divorce trial.
+Settling your custody or divorce case collaboratively is cheaper than a costly court battle.
 The collaborative divorce process provides a formal, yet productive approach to settling your divorce.

 At Leibenguth Law, we are dedicated to saving you time and money.
 There is such a thing as a cheap divorce!
 A collaborative divorce may be the answer for your family.